magento/magento2/app/code/Magento/AdminAnalytics/README.md

-The purpose of Magento\AdminAnalytics module is gather information on which features the users uses and sends it to adobe analytics
+The purpose of Magento\AdminAnalytics module is to gather information on which features the admins use, to help improve Magento admin experience.